FabianSanchezD/FabianSanchezD/README.md

 ## 🛠️ Projects

 - 🎓 **Drop-In** – Platform for students to create spontaneous meetups on campus.
 [GitHub](https://github.com/FabianSanchezD/dropin)
+- 📕 **Althara Pacta** – Making government tenders transparent and decentralized using Filecoin storage and Solidity contracts.
-- 🧠 **Mindsnacks** – AI-generated mini podcast snippets based on topics you want to learn.
+- 🧠 **Veridion** – Infrastructure to verify humanity in Stellar.
 - More soon...

 ---